Hi! I’m Brian Hazard, MA, CADC, CODP I, HS-BCP. (Look at all those letters… It’s like soup!)

-I’ve been studying productivity and organizational techniques ever since discovering the amazing book Getting Things Done by David Allen a few years ago.
+I’ve been studying productivity and organizational techniques ever since discovering the amazing book Getting Things Done by David Allen in 2014.
 I am constantly trying out new systems and experimenting with ways to get more productive and efficient.
 When I was diagnosed with adult ADHD in 2016, it answered a lot of questions and gave me some direction on what I needed to learn next.
 Then in October of 2018, I discovered Bullet Journaling and its amazing community.